Genez-io/react-admin-genezio/README.md

 See a the code behind and step by step instructions on hopw to deploy this data provider in the [example](https://github.com/bogdanripa/react-admin-genezio/tree/main/example) folder.

 And a working demo of this implementation: https://lime-recent-tuna.app.genez.io/

+This is a serverless backend implementation using genezio classes and functions (Faas or Functions as a Service)